PdxCodeGuild/career-guide/apprenticeships.md

 - [launchcode](https://www.launchcode.org/apply)

 ## Quick Glance

+Here is a growing list of apprenticeships that accept applicants from non-technical backgrounds.
+If you have an apprenticeship you'd like to add: create a new branch, apply your changes, and create a pull request!

 | Company | Location | Role |  | Note |
 | ------- |----------| -----| -------- | ---- |